-A list of node selector requirements by node's labels.

-A list of node selector requirements by node's fields.

-matchFields

-true

-operator

-string

 Represents a key's relationship to a set of values.
 Valid operators are In, NotIn, Exists, DoesNotExist.
 Gt, and Lt.

-true

-values

 An array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 If the operator is Gt or Lt, the values array must have a single element, which will be interpreted as an integer.
 This array is replaced during a strategic merge patch.

-false

-Postgres Cluster. spec. instances [index]. affinity. node Affinity. required During Scheduling Ignored During Execution. node Selector Terms [index]. matched Parent Parent Postgres Cluster.
-Spec. instances [index]. affinity. node Affinity. required During Scheduling Ignored During Execution. node Selector Terms [index]. affinity.
-The properties of th
+PostgresCluster.spec.instances[index].affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution.nodeSelectorTerms[index].mathematical parent terms and the selector terms and terms are and terms and terms and terms and terms are an are a

 A node selector requirement is a selector that contains values, a key, and an operator that relates the key and values.

-Name

-Type

-Description

-Required

-key

-string

-The label key that the selector applies to.

-true

-operator

-string

 Represents a key's relationship to a set of values.
 Valid operators are In, NotIn, Exists, DoesNotExist.
 Gt, and Lt.

-true

-values

 An array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 If the operator is Gt or Lt, the values array must have a single element, which will be interpreted as an integer.
 This array is replaced during a strategic merge patch.

-false

-PostgresCluster.spec.instances[index].affinity.podAffinity Parent
+$PostgresCluster.spec.instances[index].affinity.podAffinity \ Parent$

 Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)).

-Name

-Type

-Description

-Required

-preferred During Scheduling Ignored During Execution

-[]object

 The scheduler will prefer to schedule pods to nodes that satisfy the affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
 The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding "weight" to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred.

-false

-required During Scheduling Ignored During ExecutionObject If the affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
+If the affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
 If the affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
-When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied. false PostgresCluster.spec.instances[index].affinity.podAffinity.preferredDuringSchedulingIgnoredDuringExecution[index] Parent The weights of all of the matched WeightedPodAffinityTerm fields are added per-node to find the most preferred node(s) Name Type Description Required podAffinityTerm object Required.
-A pod affinity term, associated with the corresponding weight. true weight integer weight associated with matching the corresponding podAffinityTerm, in the range 1-100.
-PostgresCluster.spec.instances[index]. affinity.podAffinity.preferredDuringSchedulingIgnoredDuringExecution[index].podAffinityTermParent Required.
-A pod affinity term, associated with the corresponding weight.
-Name Type namespaces specifies which namespaces the labelSelector applies to (matches against); null or empty list means "this pod's namespace"
+When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied.

+$PostgresCluster.spec.instances[index].affinity.podAffinity.preferredDuringSchedulingIgnoredDuringExecution[index] \ Parent and the second se$ weight associated with matching the corresponding podAffinityTerm, in the range 1-100.